qsideinstitute/federal-criminal-sentencing/master.md

 to adjustments) of 43 and trespassing has a base level of 4.
-Two additional variables, `base_chapter2_adjustments` and `base_chapter2_3_adjustments`, have to do with the derivation of `all_adjustments`, but you can ignore these for the purposes of this case study.
+Two additional variables, `base_chapter2_adjustments` and `base_chapter2_3_adjustments`, have to do with the derivation of `all_adjustments`, but you can ignore these variables for the purposes of this case study.

-Apart from `criminal_history` and `all_adjustments`, there are several variables related to identity of defendants:
+Apart from `criminal_history` and `all_adjustments`, there are several variables related to the identity of defendants:

 - `age`, which refers to a defendant’s age in years.
 - `sex`, which has been coded as a binary variable 0 and 1, where 0 is